 The study of algebraic equations has occupied the brightest mathematical minds throughout many centuries.
-We must highlight among the results of the studies in this area, the attainment of the formula for resolution of the general quadratic equations, which together with the formula for resolution of the general cubic equations, achieved by Niccolo Fontana (Tartaglia)\footnote{Usually the formula for resolution of the general cubic equation it is attributed to Girolamo Cardano, and being thus it receives his name.
-A more detailed description about the dispute for the priority of this solution can be found in [ 1 ].}, led to the creation of complex numbers, since the application of these formulas led to a ``misterious'' thing: the square root of a negative number.

-The solution of general quartic equations by Ludovico Ferrari (a pupil of Cardano) comes to complete this picture, once it was established that a solution by radicals for generic equations of degree equal to or greater than 5 cannot be achieved (a result shown by the prodigies Niels Abel and Evariste Galois).
-What follows, we will concentrate on an interesting aspect associated to a particular kind of quartic equation, the biquadratic one.
+We must highlight among the main results of the studies in this area, the attainment of the formula for resolution of the general quadratic equations which, along with the formula for resolution of the general cubic equations achieved by Niccolo Fontana (Tartaglia)\footnote{Usually the formula for resolution of the general cubic equation is attributed to Girolamo Cardano, and being thus it receives his name.
+A more detailed description about the dispute for the priority of this solution can be found in \cite{boyer}.}, led to the creation of complex numbers, since the application of these formulas led to a ``misterious" thing: the square root of a negative number.
+The solution of general quartic equations by Ludovico Ferrari (a pupil of Cardano) comes to complete this picture, once it was established that a solution by radicals for generic equations of degree equal to or greater than 5 cannot be achieved (a result proved for the first time by the prodigies Niels Abel and Evariste Galois).
+In the present work, which may be classified into the field of recreational mathematics and is devoted to stimulate the interest of readers with pre-university level mathematical background as a way of inspiring their further study on the subject, we will focus on an interesting aspect associated to a particular kind of quartic equation, namely, the biquadratic one.